hci-game-interface/P2.7/Presentation.md

       <h3>Our Work/ Main Functions</h3>
       </section>

     1. Game board : An elegant Tetris game board with various Tetris shapes is implemented
 <br>2.
 Keyboard movement : Controls are created to move the blocks
-Control :

 | Control      | Symbols                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |-------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|